NSE begins hunt for MD, CEO; invites applications | Business

 A selection committee set up by the NSE, comprising NRC members and the independent external members, will recommend candidates to the board, which will then send the name to Sebi for final approval.

-The National Stock Exchange (NSE) is facing the regulatory probe in a case of governance lapses and in the colocation matter where certain brokers were allegedly given unfair access to the exchange data feeds over other members.
+The National Stock Exchange (NSE) is facing the regulatory probe in a case of governance lapses and the colocation matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)